 At the same time, direct real estate investing has several cons:

-• Direct real estate investing includes a significant risk of financing default.
+- Direct real estate investing includes a significant risk of defaulting on financing.
 As the majority of direct real estate investors are using external financing to pay for their investments, they have to service their debt obligations even if the real estate market crashes or if they have difficulties finding quality tenants;

-• Direct real estate investing is a time- and energy-intensive activity: identifying, analysing, buying, managing and selling real estate takes a lot of time.
+- Direct real estate investing is time- and energy-intensive: identifying, analysing, buying, managing and selling real estate takes a lot of time.

-Due to the reasons stated above, direct real estate investing is practised mainly by professional and institutional real estate investors having dedicated in-house investment management teams and access to large amounts of capital.
+For the reasons stated above, direct real estate investing is practised mainly by professional and institutional real estate investors with dedicated in-house investment management teams and access to large amounts of capital.

 REITs and REIFs